Do-sensei/MLCL_2023/5_Project/README.md

 5. **Conclusion**: Summarize your key learnings, experiences, and potential future improvements.

 > 📊 Note: Visual representations are compulsory for the data analysis and model performance sections.

+> 📊 Note: You must explain your code and model architecture in detail during the presentation.

 ---